amd/aocl-data-analytics/doc/C/options/all_table.rst

    :escape: ~
    :header: "Option name", "Type", "Default", "Description", "Constraints"

+   "maximum tree threads", "integer", ":math:`i=0`", "Maximum number of threads allocated to each tree for parallel feature evaluation.
+0 means no cap.", ":math:`0 \le i`"
    "category split strategy", "string", ":math:`s=` `ordered`", "How to split categorical features: split one category from all other or consider them ordered.", ":math:`s=` `one-vs-all`, or `ordered`."
    "maximum bins", "integer", ":math:`i=256`", "Maximum number of bins in histograms.", ":math:`2 \le i \le 65535`" "histogram", "string", ":math:`s=` `no`", "Choose whether to use histograms constructed from the data matrix X.", ":math:`s=` `no`, or `yes`."